 If you wear a removable retainer, keep it in a container while eating so that it does not get lost or broken.
 Make sure to keep it clean by brushing it gentle with a toothbrush and toothpaste or soaking it in denture cleaner.
 Do not put your retainer in boiling water, bleach, or in the dishwasher.

 We hope this page has been useful for you.
-If you have further questions, please call Smile at the World Orthodontics to speak with a member of our team and make your appointment with our orthodontist.
+If you have further questions, please call us at 254-773-8028 to speak with a member of our team and make your appointment with our orthodontist.